CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 {{<tab "NetQ UI" >}}

-To view all session details, open the full screen Network Services|All OSPF Sessions card and click the **All Sessions** tab.
+To view all session details, open the full screen Network Services/All OSPF Sessions card and click the **All Sessions** tab.

 {{<figure src="/images/netq/ntwk-svcs-all-ospf-fullscr-sessions-tab-222.png" width="700">}}